ChlodAlejandro/ChlodAlejandro/README.md

 ## Hello! ✨

-My name is Chlod Aidan Alejandro, and I'm a freelance software developer and college student based in the Philippines.
+My name is Chlod Aidan Alejandro, and I'm an open-source software developer and college student based in the Philippines.
 You can call me whatever you want, be it "Chlod", "Aidan", 「アイダン君」, or just "dude".

 ### 🔭 I’m currently working on ...
 A lot of things, [much of which](https://chlod.net/projects) are documented on my website.
 Although you might know me from a few of my projects: